PULdischo/vlms-on-hpc/README.md

 # VLMs on HPC

-This is a set of scripts that can be used to run text recognition (OCR) on Princeton's high performance computing clusters.
+This is a set of scripts that can be used to run text recognition (OCR/HTR) on Princeton's high-performance computing clusters.

 The main goal is to
 - Download images from a IIIF endpoint
-- Download an opensource model from HuggingFace Hub
+- Download an open-source model from HuggingFace Hub
 - Recognize text in the images and save them as markdown

-For Princeton faculty, staff and students, you can request an account on Adroit [here](https://forms.rc.princeton.edu/registration/).
+For Princeton faculty, staff, and students, you can request an account on Adroit [here](https://forms.rc.princeton.edu/registration/).

 Regularly updated documentation on Adroit can be found [here](https://researchcomputing.princeton.edu/systems/adroit)